skibblenybbles/pyttsx3/README.md

 <a class="bmc-button" target="_blank" href="https://www.buymeacoffee.com/nateshmbhat"><img src="https://cdn.buymeacoffee.com/buttons/bmc-new-btn-logo.svg" alt="Buy me a coffee 😇"><span style="margin-left:5px;font-size:19px !important;">Buy me a coffee 😇</span></a>

+## This is a **bugfix fork**

+*This is another fork of [pyttsx3](https://pypi.org/project/pyttsx3/) to make bugfixes available in PyPi.
+Forking is not an ideal solution, but it appears that the original project has not been maintained for some time.*

+Please note that the GitHub link on PyPi leads to the forked code repository.
+Everything except for the content under this heading and the bugfixes in the codebase are from the original author(s).

+The issues addressed in this fork are:

+- Resolves #142 for empty `save_to_file()` on darwin platform

 ## Installation :

-	pip install pyttsx3
+	pip install pyttsx3-alt

 > If you get installation errors , make sure you first upgrade your wheel version using :
 `pip install --upgrade wheel`

 ### Linux installation requirements :

 + If you are on a linux system and if the voice output is not working , then  :

 	Install espeak , ffmpeg and libespeak1 as shown below:

 	```
 	sudo apt update && sudo apt install espeak ffmpeg libespeak1
 	```

 ## Features :

 - ✨Fully **OFFLINE** text to speech conversion
 - 🎈 Choose among different voices installed in your system